keison-tang/bomb-party-pooper/README.md

 Once activated, it will display up to 50 of the shortest words that contain the detected syllable.

+### Lazy Mode

+Head to extension options to enable **Lazy Mode**.

+When the extension is activated and it's your turn, it will randomly pick one of the displayed hint words and type it into the input.

+You still have to submit it yourself by hitting the enter key.

+Use at your own risk.
+Not responsible for ruined friendships! 🐸☕

 ## Word list

 25,322 words